 Short Bio

-My research interest lies in Multi-Agent Systems, Reinforcement Learning, and Large Language Models.
-Specifically: (1) To optimize LLM coordination with multi-agent reinforcement learning; (2) To advance theory and methods for decentralized decision-making in partially observable domains; (3) To develop game-theoretic frameworks for multi-agent planning in societal-scale systems.
+My research interests focus on Multi-Agent Systems (MAS), Multi-Agent Reinforcement Learning (MARL), and Large Language Models (LLMs).
+Specifically: (1) Optimizing multi-LLM coordination through MARL (OpenMLRL projects); (2) Advancing theory and methods for decentralized decision-making in partially observable domains; (3) Developing game-theoretic frameworks for multi-agent planning in societal-scale systems.

 Education